 Conduct fundraising activities for the Elks National Foundation on behalf of the State Association.

-Define the State’s fundraising goals for the Elks National Foundation each year
+Define the State’s fundraising goals for the Elks National Foundation each year.

 Prepare and implement strategies for fundraising and implement those strategies to raise money for the Elks National Foundation.